agiachris/AER201-Microcontroller/README.md

 - PIC-Arduino I2C and UART communication protocols
 - much more

-"LCD User Interface.X" contains all programs that run on the PIC18F4620 "Arduino Code" contains all programs related to the monitoring and control of sensors and motor mechanisms
+"LCD User Interface.X" contains all programs that run on the PIC18F4620 \n "Arduino Code" contains all programs related to the monitoring and control of sensors and motor mechanisms